First World Nomad Games – History Sets Foot in Cholpon Ata

 Yurts at Kyrchyn Jailoo

-Then came another elderly lady with traditional clothes, and she even sang and recited some sort of blessing for us.
-Another one shows us a wolf skin, with fur and head and everything.
-Mostly women here in the yurt, a women’s world.
+Then came another elderly lady in traditional clothes, who even sang and recited a blessing for us.
+Another one shows us a wolf skin, with fur, head, and everything.
+Mostly women are here in the yurt, a women’s world.

-The lady who was with us in the taxi says, loudly and in English, that “those two girls” (Claudia and Bettina) look like men.
+The lady with us in the taxi loudly says in English that “those two girls” (Claudia and Bettina) look like men.
 Delicate and classy…

 Kyrgyz performing arts